justinjest/python-essentials/assignments/05DataCleaningAndValidation1.md

 1. In the upper right of your notebook page click on "Add Input" and then "Datasets".
 Search on "Ecommerce Consumer Behavior".
 You should find a dataset from Salahuddin Ahmed.
 Click on the plus button to add this one to your notebook.

-2. Resolve the file you need to read.
-The notebook shows sample code on how to do this, and you can copy/paste that code.
+2. Resolve the file you need to read, by running the first cell in your notebook.
 Then read the file into a DataFrame called `ecommerce`.
 Print out the first 5 rows, so that you know what the data looks like.

 3. In the following step, you will want to sum the Purchase_Amount values.
 Unfortunately, this column is stored as a string.
 Replace the column with one that converts the string to a float.
 You will need to take the dollar sign off before conversion.